dubzzz/dubzzz.github.io/drafts/Return_true_to_win.md

 ## Property based testing

-Property based testing originally borned for testing reasons.
+Property based testing originally born for testing reasons.
 Its purpose is to find out values that makes a property fail.
 A property can be described as any statement like:

     Given inputs satisfying a pre-requisite,
     The statement is true